TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

 (question: how is API involved ?)
 2.

+### Tasks:
+1. review a few similar applications that can be good references for the architecture
+- bikeshare
+- social pinpoint
+- uber

 ## Scope
 <!-- Now we know what stakeholders may interested in
 But we cannot finish them at once and may not finish all